Brave Bison: The Hook

-In April 2020, Brave Bison acquired The Hook Group, a social marketing and publishing company, for £0.15m.
-The company was acquired out of administration.
+In April 2020, Brave Bison acquired The Hook, a social marketing and publishing company with over 14m followers across social platforms.

 Greenlight

-In August 2021, Brave Bison acquired digital advertising and technology company Greenlight for just over $9 million.
+In August 2021, Brave Bison acquired digital advertising and commerce firm Greenlight for just over $9 million.
 With more than 120 employees in the UK and across Eastern Europe, Greenlight works with blue-chip brands and omni-channel retailers on digital advertising and eCommerce technology systems.
-Greenlight clients include Dixons Carphone, Muller, GAP, Furniture Village and New Balance.
+Greenlight clients include Currys, Muller, GAP, Furniture Village and New Balance.